storedsafe/hiera-storedsafe/README.md

 A Hiera backend to retrieve secrets from Password StoredSafe (by StoredSafe).

 ## Dependencies
-The Storedsafe gem must be installed on the puppet master.
+The StoredSafe gem must be installed on the puppet master.

 ```
 puppetserver gem install storedsafe